Alixmixx/Boot2root/README.md

 ## Overview

-This repository contains my solutions for the BornToSecHackMe challenge.
+This repository contains our solutions for the BornToSecHackMe challenge.
 The challenge involved gaining root access to a server using various methods.
 This document details the approaches used, the tools developed, and the insights gained during the project.
 All the solutions are explained in the writeup.pdf

 ## Contents